edjeong99/tracks/README.md

  - import AsyncStorage from '@react-native-async-storage/async-storage';

  NavigationRef - used to get access to navigator (only screen files has prop.navigation.
 Context doesn't have that.  so use this)

+ NavigationEvents  - listen for navigation and then clear errorMessage